Causal Inference Using Augmented Epidemic Models: Examples

 \item simulate an removal process $D_t$ from a binomial distribution with number of trials $I_{t-1}$ and success probability $p_D = 0.2$, and set $I_t = I_{t-1} + C_t - D_t$;

 \item and finally, simulate an observed time series $Y_t \equiv D_t$ for all $t$. \end{enumerate}

-For each value of $\beta_A$, we simulated 200 time series $Y_t$ from the SEIR model.
-Since we do not have a developed method for estimating the MLE in this setting, we instead used a regressive approach to illustrate phantom bias.
+For each value of $\beta_A$, we simulated 200 time series $Y_t$ from the SEIR model, and for each time series, we estimated $(\beta_0, \beta_X, \beta_A)$ using Method 1, assuming the SEIR model as the DGM. {The other parameters were assumed to be known.} Because we don't have a developed method for obtaining the MLE in this setting, we used a regressive approach.
 Specifically, we fitted the binomial regression model: